The Glossary of Augmented Reality

 Immersive Experiences

-A technology that uses software to superimpose various forms of digital content - such as videos, photos, 3D models and others - onto the real environment, pre-defined images or object targets.
+A technology that uses software to overlay various forms of digital content - such as videos, photos, 3D models and others - onto the real environment, predefined images or object targets.
 Augmented reality is achieved by using the device's camera and sensors.

 Extended Reality